daniel-bjornberger/JangOfFour/readme.txt

 Running the program
 ------------------------

 Please download and run our script "jangoffourscript.sh" to download,compile and run the appliction.
-The scipt can be found in this repository.
+The script can be found in this repository.

 If preferred you can use commands below instead of run and download script.